 Our ‘Commercial Real Estate Roadmap’ is a handbook to help all businesses devise their future commercial real estate strategy, both during and after the COVID-19 pandemic.
 In this handbook, we outline how business leaders should approach commercial real estate decisions based on a short, medium, and long-term strategy using our ‘Return, Revitalise, and Transform’ model.

-Throughout the pandemic and on an ongoing basis currently, DeVono Cresa helped clients overcome specific challenges – be it advising them on short-term rent mitigations, carrying out ‘Return-to-the-Office’ risk assessments, or crafting holistic real estate strategies to complement their business goals.
+Throughout the pandemic and on an ongoing basis currently, DeVono helped clients overcome specific challenges – be it advising them on short-term rent mitigations, carrying out ‘Return-to-the-Office’ risk assessments, or crafting holistic real estate strategies to complement their business goals.

 Pent-up demand could see a larger number of businesses than usual vying for a similar quality and type of space at the same time.
 Some occupiers with active searches have already found increased difficulty in matching needs with existing options.
-Widening the tenant pool will lend further pressure to such decisions.
+Widening the tenant pool will lend further pressure on such decisions.
 It is time for occupiers to act.

 Dusting off real estate plans, whether to confirm decisions already made or to create a strategic plan for growth for the next couple of years will prove invaluable not just to business operations, but from a cost perspective too.